 Remember that the flagship for the official Android TV OS is the NVIDIA Shield.
 I’m STILL getting updates for my original Shield TV that I bought back in 2015.

 The NVIDIA Shield runs Android TV, so it’s easier to use for streaming.
 It’s one of the only devices that has official 4K YouTube, Amazon Prime and Netflix support.

 The Shield TV is just easier to use, and I think that’s the biggest drawback of the MINIX box.
 It doesn’t help that they’re so close in price.

 The Verdict: Is the MINIX U22-XJ Worth It?

 After spending some time with the MINIX U22-XJ, I’ve come to the conclusion that it’s a great Android box, but not one I can recommend for most people.

 MINIX has always made outstanding products and they’ve had stellar support after the sale.
 You’ll get more firmware updates from MINIX than you will from most manufacturers.

 What’s holding this TV box back is also its biggest selling point: it runs pure Android.

 If you’re just looking for a streaming device that’s easy to use, then there are better options in this price range, or cheaper.

-However, if you consider yourself to be more of an enthusiast, and you want the flexibility of a TV box running pure Android, then the MINIX U22-XJ is definitely the best of the bunch.
+However, if you consider yourself to be more of an enthusiast, and you want the flexibility of a TV box running pure Android, then the MINIX U22-XJ is definitely a great choice.